drbean/edit/tsailin/pasteur_perspective.md

 preferred from faculty members in social science and humanities departments (Abreu and Grinevich, 2013) and so these disciplines were excluded from the survey.

-Considering the differentiated attributes of organizational contexts and comply with the PO, six universities were chosen to represent different forms of universities.
-One medical and three generals in four public ones (Universities A, B, C & D), one private and general university (University E), and one private and technical university (University F).
+Because of the differentiation in organizational contexts and presumed PO orientation, six universities were chosen to represent the different forms of university, four (one medical and three comprehensive) public universities (Universities A, B, C & D), one private comprehensive university (University E), and one private technical university (University F).
-Finally, the original survey list of 29 schools and 172 departments within these universities was collected from their websites.
+Finally, the original survey list of the 29 schools and 172 departments within these universities was prepared, collecting data from their websites.

 The data were collected from administrators and faculty members who serve for the same department to assess department-level